arribada/manta-ray-active-vacuum-tag/README.md

 ## Step 1.
 Preparing the custom vaccum cup insert ##

+The tag was designed to attach to and support the use of a Fipa ref.102.160.380.4 vacuum cup, a 160mm diameter cup originally designed to lift rough materials (sawn wood or materials with rough or uneven surfaces).
+Fipa cups can be purchased from any Fipa authorised supplier.
+We purchased our cups from Hennig UK Ltd, who selected the cup based on our requirements - size, grip and suitability for us to redesign a lighter open source vacuum insert to replace the metal insert that is typically used with standard vacuum machinery.

-To reduce the overall weight of the tag and to increase buoyancy we developed a custom ABS vaccum cup insert, filled with pre-cut syntactic foam, thus essentially creating a positively buoyant vaccum insert that would replace the commerical off the shelf variant (described above) that was too heavy to utilise.
-All CNC STEP files can be found in the hardware folder of this repo.
+To reduce the overall weight of the tag and to increase buoyancy it was necessary to develop a custom ABS vaccum cup insert, filled with pre-cut syntactic foam, thus essentially creating a positively buoyant vaccum insert to replace the metal commerical off-the-shelf variant (described above) that was too heavy to utilise.
+Our re-designed insert fits the Fipa ref.102.160.380.4 vacuum cup and can be CNC milled in ABS using the supplied STEP files in the [/hardware](https://github.com/arribada/manta-ray-active-vacuum-tag/tree/main/Hardware) folder of this repository.

 ![image](https://github.com/arribada/manta-ray-active-vacuum-tag/assets/6997400/64efab61-bb60-437e-abba-72799c4fda11)